LuSeKa/HoverBot/README.md

 A problem of this control scheme is that the onboard controller does not get velocity feedback.
 If the vehicle goes too fast, the balance controller cannot compensate a forward fall anymore, and it will fall over eventually.
 The human at the sticks therefore needs to make sure that the velocity is kept sufficiently slow.

 ## Schematic
-The following diagram roughly explains the data flow and types of connection.
+The following diagram roughly explains the data flow and types of electrical connections.
 ![HoverBot_wiring](https://user-images.githubusercontent.com/8363989/56580510-f5a0bb80-65d2-11e9-9292-611b99229bdf.png)

 ## Video